 The main thing that sets Ooh Aah…Just A Little Bit apart from most other modern Eurovision entries is that it was a massive hit in the UK for weeks before the competition.
 The single entered the chart at #6 and then lodged itself in the top five, before finally ascending to the top of the charts the day after Gina G’s Eurovision performance.
 It was undoubtedly the crossover that the BBC desired; a chart hit that enticed a new generation of fans to the contest while raising the stakes for the current audience with an entry that had genuine commercial value.
 Ooh Aah…Just A Little Bit was a huge hit throughout Europe, performing better on the charts in most countries than it did in the contest.
 But the song’s most surprising success came in America, where it reached #12 on the Billboard Hot 100.
 This sort of trajectory was not commonplace at all, but then again, Ooh Aah…Just A Little Bit wasn’t any old Eurovision entry, as the track’s success away from the contest ably demonstrated.

-Even though it didn’t romp to victory as many had expected, Ooh Aah…Just A Little Bit was nonetheless a pivotal moment for the United Kingdom, which went into the 1997 contest with a sense of renewed optimism (remember that?) to turn the promise of success into actual votes.
+Even though it didn’t romp to victory as many had expected, Ooh Aah…Just A Little Bit was nonetheless a pivotal moment for the United Kingdom, which went into the 1997 contest with a sense of renewed optimism (not unlike that currently being shown) to turn the promise of success into actual votes.